clubedaentrega/api-lift/README.md

 	filters: './filters',

 	// Options for this module
+	minVersion: 1, // the min version to support
 	onsuccess: function (response, req, body, action) {
 		// Called right before a request is answered with success
 		// `response` is the JSON object to send
 		// `req` is the express request object
+		// `req.beginTime` is the value of Date.now() when the request was received
+		// `req.profileData` is the profile data (if enabled)
 		// `body` is the cleaned (see bellow) JSON input
 		// `action` is the lift-it action
 	},